 - Understand shortcomings of the safety program; and

-- Evaluate non-safety elements of operations that are very important so the SMS program (ROI, quality management, etc.).
+- Evaluate important operational non-SMS elements (ROI, quality management, etc.).

 How Do You Create Key Performance Indicators?

-Safety managers create airline or airport key performance indicators by first carefully considering core company goals and objectives.
-Key performance indicators should be based on these objectives, and help determine management if the goals are being met.
+Aviation safety managers create key performance indicators by first carefully considering core company goals and objectives.
+Key performance indicators should be based on these objectives, and help management determine whether goals are being met and respond accordingly.

 Key performances indicators are generally created to meet company goals and objectives that relate to: